isomerpages/moe-sst/_about-sst/Whistleblowing Policy.md

 out their duties and responsibilities.
 They are to conduct themselves in a professional manner at all times to bring credit to and enhance the image of the school.</p>
-<p>Whistleblowing is the act of reporting wrongdoing in an organization to
+<p>Whistleblowing is the act of reporting wrongdoing in an organisation to
 the appropriate authorities.
-Examples of such wrongdoing include but are not limited to acts relating to unlawful conduct, financial malpractice and fraud, criminal violation of prevailing laws, rules, and regulations, conflicts of interest, non- compliance of the company’s internal controls and procedures, unauthorized disclosure of information, abuse of authority for personal gain and discrimination and intimidation of staff in the course of work.
+Examples of such wrongdoing include but are not limited to acts relating to unlawful conduct, financial malpractice and fraud, criminal violation of prevailing laws, rules, and regulations, conflicts of interest, non- compliance of the company’s internal controls and procedures, unauthorised disclosure of information, abuse of authority for personal gain and discrimination and intimidation of staff in the course of work.
 This policy provides a channel for BOD, staff, or external parties to bring to the attention of the Authorised Personnel any misdeed or impropriety